amitxv/PC-Tuning/docs/physical-setup.md

     - Consider using [ReBarUEFI](https://github.com/xCuri0/ReBarUEFI) to enable it on unsupported systems

-- Ensure that the settings you are changing scales positively and make note of them for future reference/backtracking to resolve potential issues
+- Ensure that the settings you are changing scale positively and make note of them for future reference/backtracking to resolve potential issues

 - Reset all settings to default settings with the option in BIOS to work with a clean slate